Astaxanthin

 Common questions about Astaxanthin research

-There are currently 13 peer-reviewed studies on Astaxanthin (Haematococcus pluvialis), involving 872 total participants.
-Research covers Antioxidant protection, Exercise performance, Skin health and 1 more areas.
-The overall evidence strength is rated as Very Strong.
+There are currently 25 peer-reviewed studies on Astaxanthin (Haematococcus pluvialis), involving 638 total participants.
+Research covers Antioxidant & Anti-Inflammatory Effects, Exercise Performance & Recovery, Skin Health & Anti-Ageing and 3 more areas.
+The overall evidence strength is rated as Strong.

-Astaxanthin has been researched for: Antioxidant protection, Exercise performance, Skin health, Anti-inflammation.
+Astaxanthin has been researched for: Antioxidant & Anti-Inflammatory Effects, Exercise Performance & Recovery, Skin Health & Anti-Ageing, Cardiovascular & Metabolic Health, Clinical trials, Systematic reviews.
 Each area has its own body of evidence which you can explore in the study breakdowns above.

 Similar Supplements